Supercurrent through a single transverse mode in nanowire Josephson junctions: Figure 3: Suppression of supercurrent in the spin-polarized regime

 The first question we investigate is the evolution of supercurrent as spin polarization develops in the QPC region, when the plateau $G_0/2 = 1\times e^2/h$ develops at finite magnetic field.
 The emergence of the plateau is demonstrated in Fig.~\ref{Fig3_triplet_Ic}(a) in the transconductance map - the characteristic "V"-shaped region corresponds to the spin-polarized plateau.
 Spin polarization becomes resolved at fields between 0.5-1.0T, while supercurrents are generally observed up to 2T.
 This allows for the study of the effect of spin polarization on supercurrent.

 Fig.~\ref{Fig3_triplet_Ic}(b) shows supercurrents extracted from gate voltage sweeps at fields between 0 and 2T.
 A switching current $I_{sw}$ is a current at which finite voltage develops across the junction, this may or may not closely follow the Josephson critical current which is a measure of Josephson coupling energy.
 In data processing, switching current is defined as $I_{bias}$ for which differential resistance exceeds 2$\mathrm{k\Omega}$.
-We superimpose the boundary of the spin-polarized region, extracted from panel (a) using peak finding (green squares).
+We extract the boundary of the spin-polarized region from panel (a) using peak finder scripts, and superimpose them with current evolution 2D map in panel(b) with green squares.
 Note that panel (a) is at $V_{bias}=2~mV$ while panel b is at zero voltage, meaning the boundaries may be shifted.
 To quantify the decay rate of $I_{sw}$ in magnetic fields and compare it for different gate voltages, we normalize the magnitude of the switching current as $NorI_{sw} (B,V) = I_{sw}(B,V)/I_{sw}(B=0,V)$ and plot it as a function of $B_x$ and $V_g$.

-Overall, the first mode supercurrent exhibits a slow, long decay up to $B_x$ = 1T, eventually disappearing as the system transits to the normal state.
+Overall, the first mode supercurrent exhibits a decay up to $B_x$ = 1T, eventually disappearing as the system transits to the normal state.
 However, we found no supercurrent within the spin-up band, or at least the signal is rapidly suppressed in that region.
 At the same time, supercurrent found in the region of the phase diagram directly adjacent to the spin-polarized "V".
 This serves as an additional confirmation that it corresponds to the single subband regime with two spin channels.

 We conduct a numerical investigation of the system's microscopic properties using a tight-binding model that mirrors the experimental geometry, as shown in Fig.\ref{Fig1_device}(b).
 This model was designed to study supercurrent interference in nanowires using KWANT~\cite{groth2014kwant, nijholt2016orbital, zuo2017supercurrent}.
 It includes the effects of spin-orbit interaction, the orbital vector potential, Zeeman splitting, electron temperature, and on-site disorder.
-To reproduce the quantized conductance results observed in our experiment, no disorder is considered here ($\delta U = 40meV$), same as what the initial version of the model did~\cite{zuo2017supercurrent}.
+To reproduce the quantized conductance results observed in our experiment, no disorder is considered here ($\delta U = 0meV$), same as what the initial version of the model did~\cite{zuo2017supercurrent}.